DonaldtheBarefoot/mt440-study-suite/README.md

 * **Markdown Parsing:** Marked.js (for rendering clinical study guides)
 * **Mathematics:** KaTeX (for physiological formulas)

-## Local Development & Deployment

-Because this application dynamically fetches local data files (such as `.md` and `.js` question banks) using the JavaScript `fetch()` API, **it cannot be run by double-clicking the `index.html` file directly from your hard drive.** Modern browsers will block this due to Cross-Origin Resource Sharing (CORS) security policies.

-### To Run Locally:
-You must serve the directory using a local HTTP server.
-* If using VS Code, install the **Live Server** extension and click "Go Live".
-* Alternatively, use Python from your terminal: `python -m http.server 8000`

-### To Deploy (GitHub Pages):
-This suite is optimized for GitHub Pages.
-1. Navigate to your repository **Settings**.
-2. Select **Pages** from the left sidebar.
-3. Under **Build and deployment**, set the source to deploy from your main branch.
-4. The application will be live at your `github.io` URL within minutes.
-Note: Ensure all `batch_x_questions.js` files reside in the exact same directory as their parent `index.html` to prevent 404 fetch errors.

 ## Authors

 * **Lord Donald Guindon** - *Willis College, Massage Therapy Program (Class of 2026)*